thomjiji/dri/README.md

 type hints to help understand the types of parameters accepted by each API and their return value types.
 This is particularly important and useful during development when there is only one README file as reference.

-When developing scripts using DaVinci Resolve API, I often encounter a problem where I don’t know which object a method belongs to or what the return type of function should be.
-This requires me to trace back where a value comes from and then go back to the README.tx to find out what the return value of an API is and what type it is.
-This process is cumbersome and does not conform to our usual development habits.
-In addition, there was no auto-completion for the API.

-So I made this repo to overcome.
 If you don't know what return type of API, just `Cmd+B` (PyCharm) or `F12` (VS Code) to go to declaration, or hover over the function (API) to see well formatted docstring and type hints.

 It has the following characteristics: